-Have boiled rice in your fridge ?
-Congratulations – you can have your dinner ready in seven minutes flat, with this lemon rice recipe.
-Tangy, tasty, superquick – it’s a blessing on days when there is just no time to cook.
+Have leftover cooked rice in your fridge?
+You can have a delicious meal ready in 7 minutes with this easy lemon rice recipe.
+Tangy, tasty, and super-quick – it’s a blessing on days when there is just no time to cook.

 Mooli Fry: Masala-Coated Fried Radish